Dre Campbell Farm

 For one, don’t plant garlic near beans and peas.
 Garlic can stunt the growth of these crops.

-You also don’t want to plant garlic near parsley or sage.
-Garlic will have the same negative effect on these plants as the legumes.
+You also want to avoid planting garlic near parsley or sage.
+Garlic will have the same adverse effect on these plants as it does on the legumes.

 Below are other bad companions for garlic.